zhuzhengyang/optiongen/README.md

 ```

-For more example. see the [example](https://github.com/timestee/optionGen/blob/master/example/cat.go) folder
+See a complete example in the [example](https://github.com/timestee/optionGen/blob/master/example/cat.go) directory.